tylertitsworth/5th-age-srd/Classes/Wizard.md

 ##### Mimic

-One battle per day, you gain the use of the racial power (without feats) of one nearby ally.
+One battle per day, you gain the use of the species power (without feats) of one nearby ally.

 ##### Poisonous